davidepanzino/thesis_project/DRRA2_hierarchical/README.md

 ## 📝 Notes

+- The power database file `power.db` is compressed as `power_db.zip`.
+Please unzip it before use.
 - You can skip all P&R steps by restoring `db/fabric.dat`.
 - Power and rail analysis data is located in the `dummy/` subfolders.
 - `.keep` files are used to retain empty directory structure in Git.